Established rules and guidelines are crucial for any business, no matter your size or revenue.

 It is also crucial to understand that an operations manual is not considered an alternative or replacement for the classical training process.

-Instead, they serve as assistive tools for previously trained people as a reference for better acclimatization and adaptation to the SOPs of their firm.
+Instead, they serve as assistive tools for previously trained people as a reference for better acclimation to the company's SOPs.

 How to write an operations manual